ckan/ckan/doc/maintaining/filestore.rst

 -------------------------

 CKAN uses `file-keeper`_ as an abstraction layer for low-level interaction with the file storages.
-With it, it's possible to initialize storage instance that exposes standard interface disregarding of the type of underlying system.
+It exposes classes that provide standard storage interface disregarding of the type of underlying system.
 As result, saving files into local filesystem, cloud or DB looks exactly the same from code perspective.

 Storages are initialized during application startup and must be configured in advance.
 The exact settings depend on the type of the storage, but general form